kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 As part of the VM create flow, virt-controller renders the given VMI spec and creates the corresponding virt-launcher Pod [[3]](https://github.com/kubevirt/kubevirt/blob/1a8f08103e48c5f2bb2f5826d118507ce7ec1f0c/pkg/virt-controller/services/template.go#L443) (renderLaunchManifest).
 <br/>
 For each secondary network:
-- Realize the device `resourceName` by fetching the specified NetworkAttachmentDefinition.
+- Realize the device `resourceName` by fetching the specified `NetworkAttachmentDefinition`.
 - Add the following environment variable to the compute container (spec.Env):<br/>`KUBEVIRT_RESOURCE_NAME_<network name>=<resource name>`

 Once virt-launcher Pod is ready, virt-handler process the VMI object and eventually trigger the virt-launcher to synchronize with the new spec (i.e: virt-handler sends gRPC call to virt-launcher [[4]](https://github.com/kubevirt/kubevirt/blob/1a8f08103e48c5f2bb2f5826d118507ce7ec1f0c/pkg/virt-launcher/virtwrap/manager.go#L822)).
 <br/>
-virt-launcher renders the VMI spec and converts it to Libvirt domain XML, and eventually passes it to Libvirt which in turn create the domain.
+virt-launcher renders the VMI spec, converts it to Libvirt domain XML and eventually passes it to Libvirt, which in turn creates the domain.

 As part of the VMI spec rendering, virt-launcher realizes the VFs PCI addresses that been allocated by loading `KUBEVIRT_RESOURCE_NAME` (formerly created by the virt-controller) and `PCIDEVICE` (created by the sriov-dp) environment variables.